amzn/oss-attribution-builder/README.md

 The attribution builder was originally an Amazon-internal tool.
 Some portions had to be removed to make this a sensible open source project.
 As such, there are some warts:

 * Projects have contact lists, but at the moment the UI only supports one contact (the legal contact).
-* The website needs Node 6.x to build, due to usage of Gulp 3.
-It should still _run_ on 8, however.

 These will all be fixed in time, but be aware that some things might be weird for a while.